UOX3DevTeam/UOX3/README.md

 1) (Linux only) `sudo apt install build-essential`

-Once these are in place, navigate to the **UOX3** project folder in your terminal and execute the following commands from the project's root directory, in order:
+Once these are in place, navigate to the **UOX3** project folder in your terminal and execute the following command from the project's root directory:

-1) `chmod +x automake.sh` - Makes the automake.sh bash script executable.
-2) `./automake.sh` - First compiles the SpiderMonkey JS library bundled with UOX3, then compiles the included zlib library, and finally compiles the actual UOX3 build, before copying the compiled binary to the **root** UOX3 project directory.
+`./automake.sh` - First compiles the SpiderMonkey JS library bundled with UOX3, then compiles the included zlib library, and finally compiles the actual UOX3 build, before copying the compiled binary to the **root** UOX3 project directory.
 </details>

 <details>